 The last 5 km was nothing less than a nightmare; there were no milestones, and we were doing our own maths.
 We hoped every turn to be the last one and we climbed 4 km after someone told us that it’s just 1km away now that was the real mental battle for us.

-I can’t even tell how tightly we both hugged each other when we reached Khardungla top.
+I can not even tell how tightly we both hugged each other when we reached Khardungla’s top.
 That was a feeling of winning a battle with yourself and the mighty nature.
 That feeling made us realize it was worth all the struggle and we beamed with the satisfaction of having conquered something tall!